Spray foam over metal roof at MTD

 Besides spray foam, you can always rip off all the metal panels, transport them to a landfill, and install a brand-new metal roof.
 It might not be cost-effective, but it’s certainly an alternative.

-You can install a silicone roof coating system over your metal roof if it’s in good condition.
-This will cost a little bit less than a spray foam roof, but there’s no R-value involved with a coating system.
+If your metal roof is in good condition, you can install a silicone roof coating system over it.
+This will cost slightly less than a spray foam roof, but there’s no R-value involved with a coating system.

 A good rule of thumb is to get quotes for 2-3 different roofing systems.
 Get one for a spray foam roof, get one for a single-ply roof, and get one for a new metal roof.